ThePHPTeam/gimmestarsgd/README.md

 3 - And now, open Macro Recorder and load the file. (gd1.mrf for MR and gd1.mcr for Jitbit) Now, set your keybinds and let's go next step.

+4 - Go to the Online Levels, Click at Search, and set the tags by clicking the big + button:

+Uncompleted

-4 - Go to the Online Levels, Click at Search, then the search again (magnifying glass next to the people with magnifying glass).
+5 - Then click the search again (magnifying glass next to the people with magnifying glass).

-5 - Start the Macro with your key binds.
+6 - Start the Macro with your key binds.
 Good luck!